Arise, shine, for your light has come,

 Nations will come to your light,

-I heard someone said there’s subtle persecution among Christians today in New Zealand.
+I heard someone say there’s subtle persecution among Christians today in New Zealand.

 Marriage is threatened by the possible passage of the gay marriage bill.

-Following UK and US trend, the cloud of secularism has been engulfing slowly New Zealand society.
-Some leaders have professed God to be myth, others even stating openly their unbelief.
+Following the UK and US trends, the cloud of secularism has slowly engulfed New Zealand society.
+Some leaders have professed God to be a myth, and others even stated openly their unbelief.

-Indeed, atheist may bully believers and sow hatred and mockery against the Great Living God but they will never triumph because the light of God in Jesus Christ will never be snuffed out.
+Indeed, atheists may bully believers and sow hatred and mockery against the Great Living God, but they will never triumph because the light of God in Jesus Christ will never be snuffed out.

-In fact, the Gospel of Christ has always been so alive and active since the Holy Spirit came to the apostles on that memorable Pentecost day.
+The Gospel of Christ has been alive and active since the Holy Spirit came to the apostles on that memorable Pentecost.

 PHOTO CREDIT: Jade Mark Jarbadan